-According to US Trade Legislation, a “bourbon” is a type of whiskey where the “mashbill”—which is the recipe of grains used to produce the whiskey—consists of 51% - 80% corn.
-Typically, distillers use approximately 70% corn content and are free to choose other grains for the remainder of the mashbill.
+According to US Trade Legislation, “bourbon” is a type of whiskey where the “mashbill”—the recipe of grains used to produce the whiskey—consists of 51% - 80% corn.
+Typically, distillers use approximately 70% corn content and can choose other grains for the remainder of the mashbill.
 The type of grain used will affect the style and flavors of the whiskey.

-There are specific guidelines that distiller's must follow in order to put the word bourbon on the label.
+There are specific guidelines that distillers must follow to put the word bourbon on the label.

 The Process - Most bourbon starts with sour mash.
 It is taken from a previous batch of mash (crushed grain going through the fermentation process), set out to sour overnight, and then added to a new batch.
 The process is much like that of starting a sourdough bread.

 The Recipe - Bourbon is distilled from a fermented mash of grain, yeast and water.
 The “mash bill” must have a minimum of 51% corn.
 For most bourbons, the average is about 70%.
-Other grains such as rye, malted barley and wheat are considered the “flavor” grain.
+Other grains such as rye, malted barley, and wheat are considered “flavor” grains.

-Length of Aging - Bourbon must be aged for a minimum of two years.
-Many premium bourbons on the market are aged between 5 -12, with some as long as 27 years.
+Length of Aging - Bourbon must be aged for at least two years.
+Many premium bourbons on the market are aged between 5 and 12, with some as long as 27 years.

-The Barrel - Bourbon must be aged in brand new barrels which are made of white oak and have been charred on the inside.
-Brands determine the varying levels of char for their barrels from 1 to 4.
+The Barrel - Bourbon must be aged in brand-new barrels made of white oak and charred on the inside.
+Brands determine the varying char levels for their barrels from 1 to 4.